Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Introduction

 This is a stability problem rather than a minimization problem: it asks for explicit control of distance to the minimizing set in terms of the entropy gap, rather than identification of the minimizers themselves.
+From an optimization viewpoint, the stability problem considered here is closely related to quadratic growth and error-bound properties for convex functionals.
+The result shows that, under a confining (fixed-support) constraint, the entropy functional exhibits quadratic growth relative to the set of minimizers when measured in trace norm.
+In this sense, the stability estimate can be interpreted as a second-order error bound for entropy minimization on a structured convex set, with constants determined explicitly by the geometry of the constraint.